Thanks to NIS America for the review code

 Unfortunately, despite the stellar local multiplayer on the Switch, that version of the game appears to lack something the PS4 Version has, although I’m not able to confirm 100% on this until after launch.
 While both versions of the game have an Online mode available through the main menu, the Switch version suddenly shifts mention to a local wireless AdHoc mode when you go into it, and when I tried to make a room in this version of the game and waited for several minutes, nothing happened, and it didn’t even seem to connect to the internet when this was all going on.
 Confused, I checked the PS4 Version of the game, went into the Online mode and found a completely different mode with online lobbies that required internet access and worked a lot differently than it did on Switch.

-In conclusion, both versions of Touhou Burst Battle suffer from the same issues with the camera and odd character balance, with there not really being any major features on each version that would make the game better on another platform at first glance, outside of the PS VR support on PS4, (but that’s entirely optional and only works if you have a PSVR headset, which I currently do not) or the handheld mode on Nintendo Switch.
-However, since it seems through my research that the Switch version lacks an online multiplayer mode, (unless it’s coming through a sudden Day-One Patch that I wasn’t informed about, and if that happens I’ll update it promptly) that does make the PS4 version the one to buy if you had to pick between the two versions of the game, which is a bit of a shame since the Switch version even included the achievements from the PS4 version, just like Disgaea 5 Complete did many months ago.
+In conclusion, both versions of Touhou Burst Battle suffer from the same issues with the camera and odd character balance, with there not really being any major features on each version that would make the game better on another platform at first glance, outside of the PS VR support on PS4, (but that’s entirely optional and only works if you have a PSVR headset, which I currently do not) or the handheld mode on Nintendo Switch. .

 With all that said, however, Touhou Burst Battle isn’t even that remarkable of a fighting game to begin with, since all of the single player modes consist of you fighting the entire cast with every character over and over again, getting every achievement as you do so, and the online mode is not anything to get excited over.
 Outside of getting every achievement in the game, this game doesn’t have much replay value outside of battling with a friend and having a silly good time, which is a bit of a shame considering how other recent fighting game titles managed to pack a lot of content in the form of collectible Titles to make up for their repetitive natures, including other Switch fighters such as Ultra Street Fighter II and Pokken Tournament DX, both of which are far superior fighters for a slightly higher price tag.
 Still, if you want a fighting game on a budget to have some enjoyable fighting action with some friends, this game isn’t really abysmal either, as it gets the main job done despite being so shallow on variety.
-I give Touhou Kobuto V: Burst Battle a 5 out of 10 for the Switch version of the game, and a 6 out of 10 for the PS4 version of the game.
+I give Touhou Kobuto V: Burst Battle 6 out of 10 for both versions of the game.